cirrusidentity/ssp-proxy-tutorial/0_Prereqs/README.md

 Follow [Docker's instruction](https://www.docker.com/community-edition#download) to install the stable Community Edition.

+Note: You will be asked to log out your current session after installing Docker (Windows Only).

 ## Pull docker images

 It can take a while to pull down all the docker images required for the tutorial.
 We recommend you do this *prior* to arriving at the tutorial.

+### macOS / Linux

 ```bash
 images="nginx jwilder/nginx-proxy cirrusid/ssp-base:1.14.16";